‘Chicago’ theatrical records: How the trailblazing musical set a new Broadway standard

 Longest-running show to premiere on Broadway

-Only one show has continually run on Broadway longer than the current Chicago revival: The Phantom of the Operawhich opened in 1988 and has played 13,370 performances as of September 2021.
-However, the Andrew Lloyd Webber musical had its world premiere in London's West End, whereas Chicago began in New York.
+Only The Phantom of the Opera has run longer than Chicago.
+However, the Andrew Lloyd Webber musical had its world premiere in London's West End before coming stateside, whereas Chicago began in New York.

 Longest-running American musical on Broadway